treasure-data/treasure-boxes/scenarios/invalid_v_column/README.md

 # Workflow: Scenario (invalid v column)

 ## What is the purpose of this scenario?
-The current workflow operators do not provide a means to to prevent including v clumn when we executing SELECT * in a Hive query.
-Preventing the inclusion of the v column is a required in certain cases, for example when recreating a table.
-This example show how to do it by using http>: operator to call Treasure Data API.
+The current workflow operators do not provide a means to prevent including v column when executing SELECT * in a Hive query.
+Preventing the inclusion of the v column is required in certain cases, for example, when recreating a table.
+This example shows how to exclude the v column by using the http>: operator to call Treasure Data API.

 # How to Run
 First, upload the project.